-North Central New Mexico Economic Development District (NCNMEDD) is an association of local units of government and other organizations created to encourage and allow regional cooperation on a multitude of issues.
+North Central New Mexico Economic Development District (NCNMEDD) is an association of local government entities and other organizations created to encourage and allow regional cooperation on a multitude of issues.

 NCNMEDD and U.S. Economic Development Administration

-Formed under the authority of the Joint Powers Agreement Act, Section 4-22-1 to 4-22-7, New Mexico State Statutes Annotated, 1953 Compilation, funding from EDA for District programs began in September 1967, and has been renewed each year.
+Formed under the authority of the Joint Powers Agreement Act, Section 4-22-1 to 4-22-7, New Mexico State Statues Annotated, 1953 Compilation, funding from EDA for District programs began in September, 1967, and has been renewed each year.
 Counties and incorporated municipalities provide cash and in-kind funding, which provide matching for federal funds for program administration.

 NCNMEDD was created originally to serve the eight counties of Colfax, Los Alamos, Mora, Rio Arriba, San Miguel, Sandoval, Santa Fe, and Taos.
 Sandoval County remains a member, but is now attached for planning purposes to the Middle Rio Grande Council of Governments.

 - Commissioner Justin S. Greene

 NCNMEDD Meeting Information